 Parents and carers please note that schools designated leads for safeguarding access the CPSLO service to talk about concerns they may have about a child, young person.

-This policy will be reviewed annually by (name/job title of individual).
-At every review, it will be approved by our full Governing Board/Board of Trustees.
+This policy will be reviewed annually by (DSL).
+At every review, it will be approved by our full Governing Board.